matestack/matestack-ui-vuejs/docs/custom-reactivity/custom-vue-js-components.md

 ```

 {% hint style="info" %}
-`vue_name` should match the name your registered the Vue JS component with on the Vue app instance.
+`vue_name` should match the name you registered the Vue.js Javascript component with on the Vue.js app instance.
 {% endhint %}

 ### Passing data to the Vue.js JavaScript component